Frequently Asked Questions

 What circus activities do the FGC Troupers practice?

 Troupers work regularly on circus disciplines such as stretching and strengthening, tumbling, acrobatics, springboard, human pyramids, trampoline, handstands, trapeze, fabric, aerial rope, rola bola, stilts, tightwire, rolling globe, unicycling, juggling, diabolo, poi, hula hoop, club twirling.
 Other disciplines offered occasionally include Chinese pole, slackwire, clowning, freestanding ladder, dance, aerial straps, aerial hoop and Cyr wheel.

 FGC training and rehearsals are run chiefly by FGC Artistic/Executive Director Jonathon Roitman and other FGC coaches, with occasional guest coaches from the circus community.

 Safety is the #1 priority at FGC.
 Our coaches are trained in proper spotting techniques, and students must pass competency tests on all circus equipment in order to use it without a spot.
 All students sign health forms which alert the director about medical conditions and food allergies; these forms are always on hand.
 Students are responsible for informing the director about any physical issue or injury which may affect training.
 Liability waivers are required.
 It is important for participants and their parents or guardians to understand that as with any physical sport, there is always a small risk of accident or injury associated with circus training and performance.

 We have a comprehensive COVID-19 Response Plan for proceeding with training during the pandemic.

 What are FGC’s activities for this year?

-Check out the TROUPES and CLASSES tabs on the menu bar at the top of the page!
+Check out the programs tab on the menu bar at the top of the page!
 In each section you will find out more about who can join, how to join, and tuition costs.
 You can also read about our summer program, Silver Lining Circus Camp.